New Laws Governing New Jersey Prenuptial Agreements

 What does all this mean for you?
 If you are seeking a prenuptial agreement in New Jersey, you must have an understanding of these rule changes or you might find yourself with a worthless document when you go to divorce.
 If you currently have a New Jersey prenuptial agreement in place that did not meet these criteria, please seek the help of a qualified attorneys to learn about your options, including the possibility of seeking a post-nuptial agreement to cover certain issues, including spousal support and division of assets acquired after marriage.

-If you have any questions about your prenuptial agreement, please feel free to contact us for a free initial consultation on your matter.
+If you have any questions about your prenuptial agreement, please contact us for an initial consultation on your matter.